Kushki/kushki-php/README.md

 ```

-###For generate test coverage report need to:
+###To generate test coverage report you need to:
   - Install xdebug with wizard http://xdebug.org/wizard.php
-  - Create a folder for save reports, example "reports"
+  - Create a folder to save reports, example "reports"
   - Add or Remove parameter "--coverage-html reports" to phpunit execution line